Lemon Butter Tilapia

 • Olive Oil: For pan searing.

-• Fresh parsley: For garnish.
+• Fresh parsley: For garnishing.

 How To Make Lemon Butter Tilapia

-First season tilapia fillets with salt, black pepper, garlic powder, and smoked paprika.
+• First, pat dry fish with paper towels.
+Then, season tilapia fillets with salt, black pepper, garlic powder, and smoked paprika.

-Tilapia fillets cooked in a cast iron pan
+Tilapia fillets cooked in a cast iron pan.

-Landscape photo of lemon butter tilapia
+Landscape photo of lemon butter tilapia.

-Pour the lemon butter sauce over the fish, garnish with freshly chopped parsley and serve.
+• Pour the lemon butter sauce over the fish, garnish with freshly chopped parsley and serve.

 Tips For The Best Lemon Butter Fish